bcgov/digital-trust-toolkit/credentials/credential-tsm-protocol.md

 ## 1.1.
 Introduction

 Established in 2004, the Towards Sustainable Mining™ (TSM) is a globally recognized program developed by the Mining Association of Canada (MAC) to aid mining companies in a standardized way to evaluate and manage their environmental and social responsibilities.
 The TSM program provides a set of eight (8) [protocols](https://tsminitiative.com/protocols-frameworks) that consist of a set of indicators designed to help mining facilities build, measure and publicly report on the quality of their management systems and performance in key areas of mining activity at the site level.
 The periodic issuance of TSM reports is required for all members of the [Mining Association of Canada (MAC)](https://mining.ca/).
-This Governance Framework (GF) documents the TSM Protocol credential and its requirements.
+This Governance Framework (GF) documents the TSM Summary Report credential and its requirements.

 The development of this documentation follows the governance framework created by the [Trust over IP Foundation (ToIP)](https://trustoverip.org/) [Governance Metamodel Specification](https://trustoverip.org/wp-content/uploads/ToIP-Governance-Metamodel-Specification-V1.0-2022-12-21.pdf) created by the [Governance Stack Working Group (GSWG)](https://wiki.trustoverip.org/display/HOME/Governance+Stack+Working+Group).